zbranson/sentimentAnalysis/README.md

 # sentimentAnalysis
-project from a course in sentiment analysis Spring 2016
+projects from a course in sentiment analysis Spring 2016